saturnlighting/literature-review/README.md

 Seattle (US)
 </td>
 <td style="text-align:left;">
-Some bicyclists favor routes which are planted with street trees or installed with street lights.
+Some cyclists favor routes which are installed with street lights.
 </td>
 </tr>
 <tr>